Options for reading the current issue of The Searchlight, our monthly newsletter:

 The agenda is an open discussion of whatever is on the minds of those in attendance – and breakfast!

-For more information contact Wiley Miller at 573-864-8574 or by email.
+For more information, contact Wiley Miller at 573-864-8574 or by email.

-DRE’s March Message
+DRE’s July Message

 Director of Religious Education

-- March 10: Intergenerational Prayer Service
+- July 28: Intergenerational Service